 Sources are limited to several small plots in Utah which have always proven excruciatingly difficult to exploit economically, so supply is strained at best.
 According to some published estimates, ruby of similar caliber is around 8000 times as plentiful.
 So even at $2,000 to $10,0001 per carat, many might consider red beryl quite underpriced.

 Taaffeite TAAFFEITE, pronounced TAH-fite, is a mauve-to-purple-to-red stone named after Bohemian-Irish gemologist Richard Taaffe who discovered the first one from a box of Sri Lankan spinels in 1945.
 The stone displayed a double refraction which was uncharacteristic of spinel.
 If you could round up all the faceted taaffeites currently in existence they would fill about half a cup.
 Of the rarest red variety there are fewer than ten specimens.

-Clean colorless-to-mauve stones go for between $500.00 and $4000.00 per carat depending on the color strength, cheap for something that is literally over a million times scarcer than diamond.
+Clean colorless-to-mauve stones go for between $500.00 and $4000.00 per carat depending on the color strength, cheap for something over a million times scarcer than diamond.
 The record holder appears to be the 9.31-carat specimen shown to the right.